datastax/astrapy/DEVELOPING.md

 ### Empty-database requirement for integration tests

-The base integration tests create and drop collections, tables, UDTs and keyspaces on the target database.
-To avoid late failures caused by leftover objects, the target database must have no collections, tables or UDTs in any non-system keyspace before the suite starts.
+The base and vectorize integration tests create and drop collections, tables, UDTs and keyspaces on the target database.
+To avoid late failures caused by leftover objects, the target database must have no collections, tables or UDTs in any non-system keyspace before either suite starts.

 If any such object is found, pytest exits with an error before the integration suite runs.
 Point the tests at a dedicated, empty database/keyspace set to run them.